ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 ## Health and failing

 There is no way to pause a multiplayer match.
-Pressing `Esc` will give a warning in the lower-right corner, and pressing it again will quit the match.
+Pressing `Esc` will display a warning in the lower-right corner, and pressing it again will quit the match.

 When a player's health bar has been depleted completely, they can still continue playing, but the score will be considered as failed and will not appear on leaderboards, unless they use [No Fail (NF)](/wiki/Gameplay/Game_modifier/No_Fail).
 The player can be revived if they reach full health again, unless they use [Sudden Death (SD)](/wiki/Gameplay/Game_modifier/Sudden_Death).